-Injury claims related automobile accident are the most common type of personal injury lawsuit filed in Florida.
+Injury claims related to automobile accidents are the most common type of personal injury lawsuits filed in Florida.
 However, despite the prevalence of such lawsuits, the pursuit and litigation of an automobile accident claim can be very complex.
 Also, the proper diagnosis and care for injuries resulting from an automobile accident is crucial to achieving an appropriate and just resolution to the claim.
 Some of the most often asked questions about automobile accident claims include the following:

 Following an accident, the most important factor is your safety.
 If you or anyone involved in the accident is in need of emergency medical assistance, you should call 911 immediately.
 If no one is in need of emergency medical assistance, you should call the police to report the accident, and wait for the police in a location safe from traffic.
 Do not discuss the circumstances of the accident with anyone other than a law enforcement officer.
 Make sure the law enforcement officer provides you with a copy of the exchange of information form before leaving the scene of the accident.
 Finally, once you are in a safe place, you should report the accident to your insurance company.
 Even if you are not severely injured, you should not delay in seeking medical attention and legal advice.